cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 ## Abstract

-This ADR defines a set of changes to enable state change listening of individual KVStores.
+This ADR defines a set of changes to enable listening to state changes of individual KVStores and exposing these data to consumers.

 ## Context